Jet Charge with Global Event Shapes: Probing Quark Flavor Dynamics: Universality of the Charged Jet Function

 The new ingredients in the 1-Jettiness Jet Charge factorization formula are the $R^q(Q,s)$ functions appearing in Eq.~(\ref{eq:fac_resum_Q_J_Rq}).
 In general, they are non-perturbative objects since the jet charge measurement is not collinear safe and sensitive to the hadronization process.
 However, these non-perturbative functions are universal and renormalization scale independent.
 They can be extracted from other observables that also make jet charge measurements on the jet regions of global event shapes.
 N-Jettiness~\cite{Stewart:2010tn} is an ideal global event shape for such purposes.
 It characterizes how closely the pattern of final state radiation resembles a N-jet like event.
 Small values of N-Jettiness, $\tau_N$, correspond to events that closely resemble an exclusive N-Jet event.
 Large values of $\tau_N$ correspond to events with additional jets or energetic radiation in different directions.
 The resummation region corresponds to small values of N-Jettiness, $\tau_N\ll Q$, where $Q$ denotes the hard scale in the problem.
 For $e^+e^-$ colliders, in the resummation region, the N-Jettiness differential distribution has the schematic form \bea \frac{d\sigma_{\rm resum}}{d\tau_N} \sim H\otimes J \otimes \cdots \otimes J \otimes S, \eea where $H$ describes the hard scattering process, $J$ denotes the standard jet function, and there are N such factors each corresponding to one of the N jet directions, and $S$ denotes the soft function that describes soft radiation throughout the event.
 Note that the case of N=2 can be related to the thrust global event in $e^+e^-$ colliders in the limit $\tau_2\ll Q$.
-For hadron colliders, the factorization formula takes a similar form \bea \frac{d\sigma_{\rm resum}}{d\tau_N} \sim H\otimes B \otimes B \otimes \cdots \otimes J \otimes S, \eea with the extra factors of the beam functions for each of the initial state hadrons.
-These formulae can be compared with Eq.~(\ref{schem-1}) for the 1-Jettiness distribution at an electron-hadron collider, which involves only one beam function and one jet function.